shaghaghiSh-prog/Chat-App-postman/README.md

+## Demo

+Check out the live demo of the web application [here](https://chat-app-postman.vercel.app/).

+this chat app works with postmans sended APIs

+##HOW TO USE

+-at first run json-server(db.json): cd mock-server npx json-server --watch db.json --port 5000

+login to postman or firebase
+-set method to GET and send this url :http://localhost:5000/messages

+now you can run the App

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.